marcelloromani/microbit_guess_the_answer/README.md

 * Quiz Master: press B to reveal the name (device id) of the fastest participant to answer correctly.

   Press the reset button on the back of the microbit board to clear the winner name.

+## Flashing the code with Mu Editor

+Mu Editor is one of the easiest way to program the microbit.

+* Download the editor from https://codewith.mu/

+* Write the code

+* Press "Tidy" and "Check" before uploading the code to check for any errors

+* Connect the microbit to the computer with a micro-usb cable

+* Click "Flash"